svincoll4/jquery-disablescroll/README.md

 handleScrollbar   | `true`                                     | Boolean indicating whether to disable scroll bar dragging.
 Set to `false` if you need to modify the scroll position whilst scrolling is disabled. handleKeys        | `true`                                     | Boolean indicating whether to disable scrolling triggered by keypresses, e.g. the down button. scrollEventKeys   | `[32, 33, 34, 35, 36, 37, 38, 39, 40]`     | Array of scroll-related keycodes to disable during scroll.
-See below for reference.
+See below for reference. scrollEvent   | `false`     | The callback to capture the scroll event while the container is still disabled

 Keycode Reference